MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

 A capacity that was bought as part of a Power BI Premium subscription.
 These capacities use P SKUs.

->[!NOTE]
->Power BI capacities are transitioning to Fabric.
+Power BI capacities are transitioning to Fabric.
 For more information, see [Power BI Premium transition to Microsoft Fabric](/power-bi/enterprise/service-premium-faq#power-bi-premium-transition-to-microsoft-fabric).

-Test1

 # [Power BI Embedded](#tab/power-bi-embedded)